shkhuz/shkhuz.github.io/aria/index.md

 - Unambiguous, readable code,
 - Very close to bare-metal.

-Please see the [documentation](doc.html) to learn more about the language.
+Please see the [documentation](doc) to learn more about the language.

-We hope you like what we have made ;)
+Aria toolchain is GPLv3 licensed.
+See the <a class="extern-link" target="_blank" href="https://github.com/shkhuz/aria/blob/master/COPYING">COPYING</a> file for more details.